hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

         <span class="param">bound_subnet_id</span>
         <span class="param-flags">optional</span>
         If set, defines a constraint on the EC2 instance to be associated with the subnet ID that matches the value specified by this parameter.
+This constraint is only checked by the ec2 auth method as well as the iam auth method only when inferring an ec2 instance.
       </li>
     </ul>
     <ul>
       <li>
         <span class="param">bound_iam_role_arn</span>
         <span class="param-flags">optional</span>
         If set, defines a constraint on the authenticating EC2 instance that it must match the IAM role ARN specified by this parameter.
 The value is prefix-matched (as though it were a glob ending in `*`).
 The configured IAM user or EC2 instance role must be allowed to execute the `iam:GetInstanceProfile` action if this is specified.
 This constraint is checked by the ec2 auth method as well as the iam auth method only when inferring an EC2 instance.
       </li>
     </ul>
     <ul>
       <li>
         <span class="param">bound_iam_instance_profile_arn</span>
         <span class="param-flags">optional</span>
         If set, defines a constraint on the EC2 instances to be associated with an IAM instance profile ARN which has a prefix that matches the value specified by this parameter.
 The value is prefix-matched (as though it were a glob ending in `*`).
 This constraint is checked by the ec2 auth method as well as the iam auth method only when inferring an ec2 instance.
       </li>
     </ul>
     <ul>